15th January 1934

 ……………………………………….

 Six days later and the powerful knock woke Mary Brennan with a fright.
 It took her a few seconds to come to.
-She had fallen into a deep nap; ‘Coming, just a minute, who is it?’ as she opened the apartment door she was met a Police Uniform pegged on a strapping man standing over six feet.
+She had fallen into a deep nap; ‘Coming, just a minute, who is it?’ as she opened the apartment door she was met a wall of Police Uniform pegged on a strapping man standing over six feet.

 – Hi Mary, is Mike home?